jeamy/asciisky/README.md

 - Horizontal navigation with arrow controls
 - Labels for bright asteroids and comets
 - Responsive design with mobile/tablet support
-- Desktop zoom functionality (1×, 2×, 4×) with vertical pan/scroll
+- Desktop zoom functionality (1×, 2×, 4×) with vertical pan/scroll (desktop only, disabled on mobile devices)
 - SQLite database backend for efficient data storage and retrieval

 ## Prerequisites